-John Francis Jones in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that the ole Legatee of his War Gratuity was his widow Amy who was paid £3.
+The UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers includes an entry for John Francis Jones.
+It tells us that the sole Legatee of his War Gratuity was his widow Amy who was paid £3.
 0s 0d on the 11th November 1919.

 The County Herald reported on the 9th September 1919 that Pte.
 J. Jones, who fell on 21st August 1915 was named on the Wepre Presbyterian Church Memorial Plaque that was unveiled in 1919 at Wepre Presbyterian Church (This has now been demolished!).